 The CNSC's regulatory guidance documents form an integral part of the regulatory framework.
-These documents contain guidance to licence applicants and licensees on licensing requirements prescribed under the NSCA and associated regulations.
+These documents contain guidance to licence applicants and licensees in areas where significant clarification on licensing requirements prescribed under the NSCA and its regulations is necessary.
 Long-term management of radioactive waste is one such area.
-The regulatory guidance document G-320, titled Assessing the Long-Term Safety of Radioactive Waste Management, provides to the NWMO the basis for formally assessing the safety of APM.
+The regulatory guidance document G-320, titled 'Assessing the Long-Term Safety of Radioactive Waste Management,' provides to NWMO the basis for formally assessing the safety of APM.
 At an appropriate stage during licensing, documentation of a robust Safety Case for APM implementation based on G-320, and any future guidance, will be required.
 The Safety Case is envisaged to form part of a Safety Report to be submitted to the CNSC in support of a licence application.